GeostatsGuy/PythonNumericalDemos/README.md

 # PythonNumericalDemos

-A collection of Python demos for spaital data analytics, geostatistics and machine learning methods.
+A collection of Python demos for spatial data analytics, geostatistics and machine learning methods.

 I use these demonstrations for: